observablehq/plot/CONTRIBUTING.md

 This will also run ESLint on Plot’s source to help catch simple mistakes, such as unused imports.

-Please run prettier before submitting any pull request.
+Please run Prettier before submitting any pull request.
 Check “format on save” in your code editor, or run:

 ```bash
 yarn prettier --write src test
 ```